Tooelite/calibre-web-automated-lxc/README.md

 * 5GB disk size

 The disk size depends on your usecase.
 If you want to store your data inside the container aswell, please add more space to the container, as these are only the minimum requirements to keep the container running.

+3. After installing Debian log into the Debian LXC-container an go on using this script to install Calibre-Web-Automated LXC.

+4. Optional: after installing Calibe-Web-Automated use this script aswell to enable additional features.

 ## What does it look like ❓